 One thing that you should know about pawn loans is that you are under no obligation to pay the money back.
 These loans are short-term and typically have timeframes of between 30-90 days.
 With a pawn loan, if you don’t pay it back, your credit score won’t be affected negatively.
 You will, however, forfeit your collateral for the pawn shop to sell and recoup their funds.

-Just like any type of loan, pawn loans come with risks.
+Just like any type of loan such as those for buying a house or buying a business, pawn loans come with risks.
 The biggest risk, of course, is losing the item you used as collateral.
 It’s really a decision that comes down to how badly you need to receive cash and how quickly you need it.
 For example, if you need money to cover a more important payment like on a mortgage or an auto loan, a pawnbroker is an excellent way to achieve your needed requirements.

 As painful as it may be, losing your prized signed baseball card isn’t half as bad as losing your house or your car.

 Aside from the risk of losing your collateral, the only other major concern that you should have when taking out a pawn loan is the interest rate.
 It’s important to make sure your local pawn shop is licensed to business in your state so you know you’ll be receiving an approved and legal interest rate.

 Pawnbrokers offer a tradeoff between quick, convenient access to cash and interest rates that are comparatively higher than what you’d typically get from a bank.